The Apple-1 Registry

 History

 According to an interview with owner Felix Kunz, this Apple-1 was found in the 1990s at a flea market in San Diego and bought for about 10 USD.
-The Apple-1 is on loan to the Enter Museum.
+According to Mr. Kunz the Apple-1 is on loan to the Enter Museum.
+At least in June 2026 it was not in the museum.

 Auctions